 Mayonnaise can be high in calories.
 Use small amounts and choose low fat options where possible.

-Watercress is an incredibly nutrient dense salad leaf leading some to call it a ‘superfood’.
+Watercress is an incredibly nutritious salad leaf.
 It is a good source of iron, calcium and vitamins A, C and E.

 % of an adult's reference intake